Guide to emailing members

 Step 1:

-Contact your designated Administrative Assistant (AA) or Office Administrator (OA).
+Contact your designated Administrative Assistant (AA), Administrative Coordinator (AC) or Office Administrator (OA).
 They will assist you with the process.
-You can send them a draft email or fill in an email template.
+You can send them a draft email or fill in an email template, which they can provide to you.

 Step 2:

-Provide your AA or OA the following information:
+Provide your AA, AC or OA with the following information:

 - Who is the email sender?
 What is their title?